LuisMoran22/blood-cell-classification-image-processing/README.md

 ---

-## License
+## License and Dataset Notice

-This repository uses the MIT License for code and documentation templates.
-Dataset and image rights depend on the original dataset license and should be verified before redistributing original microscopy images.
+This repository is licensed under the MIT License.

+The code and documentation in this repository are provided for educational and portfolio purposes.
+Any microscopy images or datasets used in this project belong to their original sources and are subject to their respective licenses.
+Please refer to the original dataset page for usage rights and redistribution conditions.